kevintruong/til/Networking/Networking,-Part-2:-Using-getaddrinfo.md

 No. Error handling with `getaddrinfo` is a little different:
-*  The return value _is_ the error code (i.e. don't use `errno`)
-* Use `gai_strerror` to get the equivalent short English error text:
+*  The return value _is_ the error code (i.e. don't use `errno`) -Use `gai_strerror` to get the equivalent short English error text:

 ```C
 int result = getaddrinfo(...);